icpc/ccs-specs/Contest_API.md

   the ID of the team associated with the request and `time` will always use the current time as determined by the server.
 The CCS will determine an `id`.
 * If an `id` is supplied, the client should make sure it is unique, i.e. not used yet on the CCS.
+The client should normally not supply `id`, but let it be determined by the server.
+However, for example in a setup with a central CCS with satellite sites where teams submit to a proxy CCS that forwards to the central CCS, this might be useful to make sure that the proxy CCS can accept submissions even when the connection to the central CCS is down.
+The proxy can then forward these submissions later, when the connection is restored again.

 The request should fail with a 400 if any of the following happens:

-* A required attribute is msising.
+* A required attribute is missing.
 * The supplied problem, team or language can not be found.
 * An entrypoint is required for the given language, but not supplied.
 * Something is wrong with the submission file.
 For example it contains too many files, it is too big, etc.
+* The provided `id` already exists.

 The response will be the ID of the newly added submission.